Gigi Hadid Defends Her Actions On Twitter

 None of Sediuk's victims have reacted with the traditional, "Oho!
 A prank!
 How glorious!"
 (Is that how people react to pranks?)
 Will Smith slapped the guy.
 The Guardian reported that Ferrara was shaken by the incident.
 Most notably, Brad Pitt was granted an emergency restraining order against Sediuk after the "prankster" assaulted him at the Maleficent premiere.

 After a fan tweeted in support of Hadid, the model responded on Twitter.
-She argued that Sediuk was not a "fan" and that "aggression" was merely self-defense.
+She argued that Sediuk was not a "fan" and that "aggression" was merely self-defence.
 See the exchange below:

 Allegedly, the attacker is Ukranian "personality" Vtalii Sediuk, who has made a name for himself "pranking" celebrities on the red carpet.
 His impressive list of accomplishments includes burying his face in Leonardo DiCaprio's groin, kissing Will Smith, shoving Kim Kardashian, and crawling underneath America Ferrara's skirt.
 All funny pranks, no?